 All graduate students must have a cumulative G.P.A. of 3.0 or better to graduate from La Salle University, and students below that standard will not receive a graduate degree regardless of the number of credits completed.

-A student who is required to withdraw for academic reasons may appeal the dismissal within 30 calendar days from the date of the dismissal letter.
-A student may not register for or attend classes while an appeal is pending.
-The dean of the school, along with the appropriate director, is responsible for deciding the merits of an appeal.
-The appeal must made be in writing and addressed to the dean.
-The appeal should indicate in sufficient detail that:
+A student who is required to withdraw for academic reasons may appeal the dismissal within 30 calendar days from the date of the dismissal letter A student may not register for or attend classes while an appeal is pending.
+The appeal must be made in writing to the program director.
+The appeal should detail the following:

 A student may submit additional written evidence or include any other information that may be helpful in reaching a decision.

 The academic officer in charge of the program, in consultation with the academic review committee of the program, makes a recommendation to the Dean.
 The Dean considers both the student's request and the recommendation of the program director.
 The Dean sends a letter by certified mail to the student with a copy to the program director that states the decision.
 If the request is approved, the letter from the Dean must include the stipulations to be satisfied by the student.

 Note that neither the process of submitting this appeal nor any particular argument made in the appeal guarantees reinstatement.